Sulfide-based Ink for Printable Earth-Abundant Solar Cell

 SPRINTCELL project proposes an innovative TFPV fabrication route which offers both lower manufacturing cost as well as the use of earth abundant photovoltaic material.
 The realization of an innovative route is based on the utilization of an ink solution containing sulfide-based compound material.
 A combination of various cutting-edge technologies of nanopowder preparation, ink chemistry and the printed electronics technology is integrated to demonstrate the proposed fabrication route.
 This proposed route takes an advantage of the availability of sulfide-based nanopowder which can be synthesized in a large quantity on an industrial scale from abundant raw materials.
 In addition, the capability of the solution-based processing can also be explored to deposit large area thin film on top of flexible substrates.

-Energy Research Programme - Trans-national Call SOLAR-ERA.NET
+Funding Line: Energy Research Programme - Trans-national Call SOLAR-ERA.NET

 AIT Kontakt: Dr. Rachmat Adhi Wibowo